 a.
 Samples are placed into fixative immediately upon removal from the patient.
 2.5% buffered glutaraldehyde is preferred but 10% Neutral Buffered Formalin is acceptable.
 The transport of samples from theatre or clinic for the application of fixative within the laboratory is not advised.

 b.
-If samples are fixed initially in Formalin, they are transferred to 2.5% buffered glutaraldehyde at the earliest opportunity and fixed at 4 – 20°C for between 24 – 72 hours, after which time the sample must be transferred to 0.1M phosphate buffer (pH 7.4) for transport.
+If samples are fixed initially in Formalin, they are transferred to 2.5% buffered glutaraldehyde at the earliest opportunity and fixed at approximately 4 – 20°C for between approximately 24 – 72 hours, after which time the sample must be transferred to 0.1M phosphate buffer (pH 7.4) for transport.

 c.
 Samples fixed in buffered glutaraldehyde are not larger than approx. 1mm3 in size.
 Strips or cores of tissue up to 1mm thick/diameter are acceptable.
 However, lengths tissue over 3-4mm are generally to be considered excessive for EM purposes.